GateNLP/python-gatenlp/docs/usage-examples.md

 # Create the document
 doc1 = Document("This is the text of the document.")
 # set a document feature
-doc1.set_feature("purpose", "simple illustration of gatenlp basics")
+doc1.features["purpose"] = "simple illustration of gatenlp basics"
 # get the default annotation set
 defset = doc1.get_annotations()
 # add an annotation that spans the whole document, no features